turri21/SuperCassetteVision_Senhor/Readme.md

 * 0-9 - SELECT numbered keys
 * Backspace, numpad ./Del - SELECT CL key
 * Enter - SELECT EN key
-* F1 - PAUSE button
+* F1 - PAUSE button (disabled for now)

 ### Joysticks
 Up to two digital joysticks are mapped to the two controllers.
 Each controller has two **Trig** buttons.

 ## Known issues
 Pressing the PAUSE button hangs the ROM, because the audio chip is not yet implemented.
+Hence, the button has been disabled for now.

 ## TODOs
 - CPU (uPD7801G)